 Now that you know what it is, how it looks, why people do it, hopefully you’ve gathered there’s a reason I’m showing this to you.
 And it’s because I want you to pay attention to the resistance that comes up as you start to integrate new information.

-In forums and even in my own personal experience when asking for advice from friends, I could see people doing this swing, but completely missing the middle.
-It seems to be a rarity to find people who know how to do this, but maybe you can become one of the few (and share this with friends so we can open up people’s level of awareness).
+In forums and even in my own personal experience when trying to help friends or clients, I could see people doing this swing, but completely missing the middle.
+It seems to be a rarity to find people who know how to do this, but maybe you can become one of the few (and share this post with friends so we can open up people’s level of awareness).

-Swinging on the pendulum keeps you stuck and feeling the negative feelings that you’re (ironically) actually trying to avoid.
+Swinging on the pendulum keeps you stuck and feeling the negative feelings that you’re actually trying to avoid — it’s quite ironic actually.

 If you want to have different results from the ones that you’ve been getting, then that means that you need to do something different.